Cora4NLP/multi-task-knowledge-transfer/log.md

     | -------: | ---------------: | ------------------: | -----: | -------: | --------: |
     |    0.991 |            0.010 |              106449 |  0.632 |    1.031 | attention |

-### Relation Extraction - pre-trained target-model + frozen NER model with attention, LR = 5e-6
+### Relation Extraction - pre-trained target-model + frozen NER model with attention, LR = 5e-6 - DEPRECATED

 - same as above, but using a much smaller learning rate (combining a pretrained RE model with frozen pretrained NER model, using attention aggregation)
   - command: